sdasara95/InsightDE/README.md

 ### flip_dicts:

-This method flips the 'self.data_dict' to the following order:
+This method flips the `self.data_dict` to the following order:

 * Year